TRYST #2: A RITUAL IN X MOVEMENTS

-My dear friend and the stellar artist Laimah Osman and I collaborated for a show at Hampshire College Art Gallery called Of Soil and Tongues.
-The exhibit brings together 3 alums, including Miatta Kawinzi and lê thi diem thúy, to consider poetry in three-dimensional space--as a heard, performed, read, graphic, and embodied medium.
-It's curated by Amy Halliday and Jocelyn Edens and runs from June 1 to October 1, 2017.
-Laimah and I created two series of monotypes based on two of my poems.
+My dear friend and the stellar artist Laimah Osman and I collaborated on two series of monoprints based on my poetry for a 2017 show at Hampshire College Art Gallery called Of Soil and Tongues.
+The exhibit brought together 3 alums, including Miatta Kawinzi and lê thi diem thúy, to consider poetry in three-dimensional space--as a heard, performed, read, graphic, and embodied medium.

 THE WONDER OF BEING SEVERAL | زیبایی چندین بودن

 I collaborated with artist Sarah Saltzman on this handmade book.
 It is a celebration of—an adoration for—the beauty of Dari, one of the languages spoken in Afghanistan.
 Dari is filled with compound words: two or more words combined to create a new meaning.
 In Dari, these constructions have an uncommonly poetic flavor.
 A bat is a leather butterfly, a turtle a stone frog.
 Out of disparate images a new hybrid is born.
 And so, we simultaneously celebrate the compound: the wonder of being several.